Anthony-Murray/code_institute_p1_amcareers/README.md

 #### Existing Customers

-As an existing customer, I want to locate the consultant's contact details or reach out to them directly through the website so I can request assistance, refer to other poptental clients, see additional services offered.
+As an existing customer, I want to locate the consultant's contact details or reach out to them directly through the website so I can request assistance, refer to other potential clients, see additional services offered.

 As an existing customer, I need condimration that see a confirmation that my contact form has been submitted and be able to navigate back to the main site.